Shahin-Mia/travel-guru/README.md

 ### Key Features
 <li>This application have beautiful User Interface with some cards.
 This cards are created on Tourist spots. </li>
 <li>Tourists can see details about tourist spot by clicking the slide buttons.
 Besides they can book a Journey to the tourist spot</li>
-<li>There is form where tourists can login or create an account for booking</li>
+<li>There is form where tourists can login or create an account for booking a journey.</li>
 <li>The login functionality has created with Firebase.
 Tourists can also Login with their google Account and Facebook account.</li>
 <li>Create account functionalities are also implemented in this application.
 Tourists can create their account with their email and password</li>
 <li>A google map has been implemented in this application for find out hotels near selected place</li>